Group Health Insurance for 20 Employees

 Jason Stolz CLTC, CRPC

-Group health insurance for 20 employees is where many growing companies start to feel the difference between “having a plan” and having a true healthcare strategy.
+Group health insurance for 20 employees is where many growing companies start to feel the difference between “having a plan” and having a real healthcare strategy.
 At this size, even a modest renewal increase can materially affect cash flow, and the wrong plan structure can cause you to overpay year after year—without improving coverage or employee satisfaction.

 For many employers, 20 employees is also a sweet spot where more advanced funding options become realistic.
 Instead of accepting fully insured pricing that’s built for worst-case assumptions, many businesses can explore alternatives that improve cost control, increase transparency, and introduce refund potential when claims run favorably.
+The goal is not complexity for its own sake.
+The goal is a better long-term outcome: a plan that fits how your employees actually use healthcare and a renewal process that feels explainable instead of random.

 At Diversified Insurance Brokers, we help employers with 20 employees compare traditional and alternative funding approaches side by side, focusing on practical ways to reduce healthcare costs without cutting benefits or shifting excessive expenses onto employees.
+On this page, you’ll learn what typically drives cost increases at 20 employees, which plan structures are commonly available, how level-funded and partially self-funded designs work, and how to evaluate these options using a clear “total cost of ownership” approach rather than only looking at premium.

 Group Health Review for 20 Employees